 Add a trip to Khao Sok National Park

 While this isn’t really a day trip, we wanted to flag that you should try to add a day or so in Khao Sok National Park, if you’re already keen on Phuket.
-This is an incredible national park full of lush forests, limestone karsts and gorgeous little cabins in the trees.
+This is an incredible national park full of lush forests, limestone karsts and gorgeous little cabins in the trees, and is a bit of a hidden gem in Thailand.
 You can hike in the park, chill out at many of the reggae bars or take a boat tour to see the floating villages and many caves of the Khao Sok National Park.

 Where to stay in Phuket